matifariasc/vosk_speech/README.md

      it skips the newest file and processes from the second newest backwards.
    - Up to 50 files are considered per run, walking backwards in time.
    - Already processed files are skipped automatically.
+   - Retention: only the last 48 hours are kept per channel; older entries are cleaned automatically when new items are processed.
 2. Start the API server:
    ```bash
    python api_server.py 8000
    ```
 3. Query the API.
-You can filter results by `fecha` (date) and `medio` (media folder name).
-Each transcription block also records the `medio` it belongs to.
+You can filter results by `fecha` (date), `medio` (media folder name) and `hours` (time window, default 48).
+Each transcription block records the `medio` it belongs to.
 The server returns clear error messages when no `transcripciones_*.json` files are found or a video has no transcription.
    Example:
    ```